Spectral flux density

+A related quantity, equivalent power flux density (EPFD), extends the concept to evaluate the cumulative interference produced by multiple transmitting satellites over time.

 Flux density received from an unresolvable "point source"

 For the flux density received from a remote unresolvable "point source", the measuring instrument, usually telescopic, though not able to resolve any detail of the source itself, must be able to optically resolve enough details of the sky around the point source, so as to record radiation coming from it only, uncontaminated by radiation from other sources.
 In this case, spectral flux density is the quantity that describes the rate at which energy transferred by electromagnetic radiation is received from that unresolved point source, per unit receiving area facing the source, per unit wavelength range.

 At any given wavelength λ, the spectral flux density, F_{λ}, can be determined by the following procedure: